project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/138-tripp-wall-on-why-provenance-is-key-and-time-kills-food.md

 ---
-title: 138 Tripp Wall on why provenance is key and time kills food
+title: 138 Tripp Wall On Why Provenance Is Key And Time Kills Food
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-11-02)